 - Due to outstanding subscriber feedback, The Oxford Club makes its biggest – and most enriching – change: It extends membership to all subscribers of any service – not just subscribers of The Oxford Communiqué.
 Now subscribers to any service are granted access to all membership benefits like the Pillar One Advisors and Members’ Exchange.
-This helps expand the Club’s reach to a larger community of like-minded investors, one of the founding missions of the Club.
+This helps expand the Club’s reach to a larger community of like-minded investors, a founding mission of the Club.

 - The Oxford Club launches two products focused on energy and commodities: the monthly newsletter Oxford Resource Explorer and the free e-letter Energy & Resources Digest.